Richard-WS-Allen/Richard-WS-Allen.github.io/index.md

 I'm a Computer Science student, in my capstone course, at Southern New Hampshire University.
 I am focusing my efforts to transitioning into a Software Engineering position when I transition out of the Navy in August.

 ## Code Review
+[YouTube video](https://www.youtube.com/watch?v=VkhiAthh_xE&t=3s) of a code review that I performed on one of my projects.

 ### Code Snippets